tier4/caret_doc/docs/tutorials/measurement.md

 > Reason to build the target with CARET/rclcpp
 > Some tracepoints must be added to template implementation, which is referred by rclcpp, for CARET to measure performance.
 > In order to apply rclcpp which has the additional tracepoints, the target have to be built with CARET/rclcpp again.
-> Therefor, CARET cannot measure performance of the application provided by Ubuntu's aptitude such as `demo_nodes_cpp`.
+> Therefore, CARET cannot measure performance of the application provided by Ubuntu's aptitude such as `demo_nodes_cpp`.
 > If you want to measure such pre-build packages, please build them again from source code.

 ## Measuring the sample application with CARET

-### Execution of LTTng session
+### Starting LTTng session

 CARET depends on LTTng for tracing applications.
 LTTng session has to be executed while a target application runs.
 You can execute LTTng session, for CARET, with a simple command interface as well as ros2-tracing.